AnneJ17/android-cheat-sheet/README.md

   - ViewModel promotes reactiveness based on state propagated down to the view by letting the view observe the live data inside the ViewModel
   - ViewModel includes support for Coroutines
   - ViewModel works with Room and LiveData to replace the loader.
 Room informs the LiveData when the database changes, and the LiveData, in turn, updates the UI.

+* **ViewBinding** <a name="viewbinding"></a>

+  View binding works with your existing XML, and will generate a binding object for each layout in a module.
+  1. Create binding reference inside your class: `private lateinit var binding YourClassBinding`
+  2. Inflate your binding `binding = YourClassBinding.inflate(layoutInflater)` inside Activity's `onCreate` and call `setContentView(binding.root)`, or inflate it in Fragment's `onCreateView` then return it: `return binding.root`
+  3. Reference views in code via binding using their ids `binding.textView.text = "Hello, world!"`

 * **Data Binding** <a name="databinding"></a> [*](https://medium.com/androiddevelopers/data-binding-lessons-learnt-4fd16576b719)